Pleading Limitations Defence Provides Advance Notice of Intent to Argue the Expiry of Claim RightsPage last modified: June 23 2021

 Share to Facebook

 Must a Defendant Include Details of Intent to Rely Upon a Limitations Expiry Within a Defence Pleading?

 A Defendant Must Plead the Particulars of a Limitations Defence Strategy.
 If a Defendant Fails to Properly Plead a Limitations Defence the Defendant Should Be Barred From Relying Upon Allegations of an Expired Limitations Period.

-Understanding When a Defence Pleading Must Allege Expiry of a Limitation Period or Argument Rights May Be Lost
+Understanding That a Defence Pleading Must Allege Expiry of Limitation Period or Argument May Be Disallowed

 The requirement that a Defendant plead an intent to rely upon a limitations defence was stated by the Court of Appeal in the case of Singh v.
 Trump, 2016 ONCA 747, which was a case involving multiple Plaintiffs alleging improprieties against Donald Trump (yes, the President of the United States), among others, and involving transactions related to real estate dealings.
 Specifically, the Court of Appeal said:

 The motions judge found that Mrs. Lee’s negligent misrepresentation claim was barred by the Limitations Act.
 He did so despite the fact that the defendants had not pled the Limitations Act and had not sought to amend their pleading to include such a plea.
 Although they raised the issue in oral submissions, the defendants had not raised it in the factum filed on the summary judgment motions.

 In his reasons the motions judge neither refers to the fact that it was not pleaded nor does he explain why, in the absence of such a plea, he should nonetheless invoke the Act.